Universe-E/healthgram/items/report.md

     - In a very rare situation, if friends list contains too many elements, the friends page may crash
     - In some situation, if search bar contains some characters, the friends page may crash

+- Login Page

+  - Bug
-- If user deliberately input the wrong password several times, then input correct password, it will take seconds to response to the successful password authentication
+    - In some situation, if user deliberately input the wrong password several times, the Toast on the bottom will keep on popping up
+  - Error
+    - In a very rare situation, After user logout and redirect to Login Page, the app may crash